 With a young family, Christina envisioned her kitchen to be a central, oft-used space.
 She wanted to turn the dark, cramped room into a warm farmhouse kitchen.
 To highlight her new island, Christina chose Minimalist Copper Cage Pendants with black wire cages and black cotton twist cords.
 For a soft glow, she added 1910-era Edison style light bulbs.
 What a difference!

 Over the copper sink, Christina added the Brisbane Stem Mount Pendant.
 She customized this American-made ceiling pendant with a 16″ shade, Bronze finish, a Bronze guard, and frosted glass.

 Upstairs, Christina tackled the renovation of her master bathroom, the only full bath in the house, for the One Room Challenge.
 Her followers often remark that Christina has a remarkable talent for mixing vintage and contemporary styles.
 Her renovated bath is a classic example of this touch.

 “We went for a vintage-inspired farmhouse style with lots of white, various wood tones, and an eclectic mix of metals, ” Christina explains.
 “Adding lots of texture with shiplap, a brick wall, wood ceiling, and layered Turkish towels really gives the room life.”

-For bathroom lighting, Christina mixed the vintage look of the Academia Schoolhouse Gooseneck Light with the more contemporary Downtown Minimalist Adjustable Sconces.
+For bathroom lighting, Christina mixed the vintage look of the Primary Schoolhouse Gooseneck Light with the more contemporary Downtown Minimalist Adjustable Sconces.
 You can read more about this project here.